 In the context of a capturing race, however, "nakade" can also be used to describe an internal space of "n" points, implying how many moves will be needed to fill it (and win the capturing race).
 Since a two-point eye is always dead, "ni-moku nakade" would only be used in the capturing race context.

-The Chinese word here is dian (and the character for it was often used in old Japanese texts and glossed as nakade, but sometimes also rendered as oki (placement)).
+The same character was often used in old Japanese texts and glossed as nakade, but sometimes also rendered as oki (placement).
 Like many Chinese terms, the nuance is better understood by viewing the term as coming from martial arts rather than the ordinary language.
 In Chinese sword-play, a dian is a stroke where you go slightly up and over the opponent's sword, arm, leg, etc to poke into a weak point (slightly) downwards.
 In go, it is as if you are approaching the group surrounding the space with your sword, you tip the point as you reach the wall, pass over it and stab downwards.

 The reading "nakate" is also encountered.